“Hello everyone, my name is Cleo Gammon and I am Chaplain for The Ursuline Academy Ilford. I work four days a week and am based in the Chapel.

 Faith is very important in our school; it stands at the centre of everything we are striving to achieve.
 Chaplaincy, working alongside the RE Department, has a strong programme of retreats, events and clubs designed to encourage students to develop their spirituality and deepen their relationship with God.

-Year 7 have a day retreat onsite in the chapel with the chaplain at the beginning of the year.
-This is aimed to help the students get used to being a part of the Ursuline community.
+Year 7 have a day retreat offsite at Desenzano House with the chaplain at the beginning of the year.
+This is aimed to help the students get used to being a part of the Ursuline Community.
 It enables them to have fun, bond and deepen their faith as a class.

 Some years we have also taken the girls away and led a retreat for them at the end of the year at Aylesford Priory in Kent.
 This gives them a chance to reflect on their spirituality and how God has helped them in their lives in their first year at Ursuline Academy.